sumnerevans/sumnerevans.com/content/new-england-trip/new-york-day-1.md

 Statue of Liberty and Ellis Island depart.

-Last night we went down into the Penn Station subway stop and bought Subway cards (I didn’t mention that we’d done that last night because it was late and I was tired).
+Last night we went down into the Penn Station subway stop and bought Subway cards (I didn't mention that we'd done that last night because it was late and I was tired).
 We found the nearest subway stop and boarded a train bound for Battery Park at the southern tip of Manhattan.
 At the stop right before Battery Park had to get out of our car move up the